MilklessCereal/Churn-Intelligence-System/README.md

 All preprocessing is encapsulated within the sklearn `Pipeline` object to prevent data leakage - fit parameters are derived exclusively from training data and applied statically to the test set.

-### Resampling

-For simulation purposes, Scikit Learn's Resampling function can be used to generate synthetic datasets from the existing datasets.
-Using Scikit Learn's Resampling library ensures that the generated dataset represents real value distributions from the original dataset.

 ### Model

 `XGBClassifier` (XGBoost) is used as the base estimator.
 XGBoost's gradient boosting framework iteratively corrects residuals from previous trees, producing sharper decision boundaries than ensemble averaging methods such as Random Forest on tabular data.